1242035/spree/guides/src/content/user/products/creating_products.md

 ## Images

 A store whose products had no images to look at would be pretty boring, and probably not garner a lot of sales.
 It would be very time-consuming to have to upload, crop, resize, and associate several photos to each product, if you had to do so manually.
-Luckily, Spree makes maintaining images of your products quick and painless.
+Luckily, Viauco makes maintaining images of your products quick and painless.

 Just click the "Images" link under "Product Details" on the right-hand side of the screen.
 Any images that you may have already uploaded will be previewed for you.
 To add a new image for your product, click the "New Image" button.